mkbabb/parse-that/docs/tranches/B/research/P6-SIR-SOL-DESIGN-DISPATCH-2026-07-30.md

 The root may set the public final offset/error once after the signed step returns.
 Typed faults remain separate from routine mismatch through the `-2` tag and the run-state fault value.

+Before timing, raw probes compare candidate effects with accepted-M2 public effects for:

+- literal success;
+- literal mismatch and furthest frontier;
+- typed fault and sticky fault value;
+- `then` right-child mismatch restoring the sequence entry value and diagnostics;
+- `skip` and `next` right-child mismatch restoring their own atomic entry;
+- left-choice partial mismatch restoring before the right arm;
+- `sepBy` separator-plus-element mismatch restoring to before the separator;
+  and
+- nested recovered diagnostics followed by enclosing rollback.

+Each probe compares value, UTF-16 offset, error, furthest, ordered expected, suggestions, secondary spans, diagnostics and fault.
+Fault/frontier/work/max depth evidence follows the accepted law and is not erased as ordinary rollback data.

+The raw step also runs against an alias-trap state whose `cursor`, `offset`, `status` and `isError` accessors count and reject internal reads/writes.
+Candidate internal execution must record zero accesses.
+The public root projection is assayed separately after the raw step returns.
+Static source inspection corroborates the trap; it does not replace it.

 ## Minimal combinator surface